11 Free Websites to Practice English at Home

 Grammar and vocabulary practice for all levels, including many bilingual quizzes for beginners.
 Also includes a link for teachers, with conversation questions, games, and many other ideas to put to use in the classroom.

 This is a website for kids, but who says adults can't use it, too?
 The site includes educational games organized by grade level, from 1st to 5th, and is particularly good for spelling and phonics.
 There are games to practice vowels, uppercase and lowercase letters, Dolch sight words, synonyms and antonyms and more.

 This site includes videos with native speakers explaining key reading concepts like critical reading, summarizing and scanning, and key life skills like signing a lease and reading a medicine label.
 Following each video is a comprehension quiz.
 Click on the blue tabs across the top lead for lessons on reading, writing, vocabulary and finance.

 A well-designed site with interactive tutorials for everything from operating an ATM machine to reading food labels.
 If you click on the main page icon and then click on reading, the site has resources for English language learners as well, including stories to listen to and read along, and picture dictionaries.

 This is an online picture dictionary, with everything from the alphabet to parts of the body to farm animals.

 This site from Oxford University Press has activities to practice spelling, grammar, pronunciation, and listening.
 A bit difficult to navigate, so more suitable for advanced learners and savvy internet users.

-Also, don't forget YouTube.
+And don't forget YouTube.
 Whatever you'd like to learn — an explanation of a grammar term, idioms, a set of vocabulary — enter it in the search field and an array of videos are sure to come up.
 I hope some of these sites prove useful.
 Enjoy!
 And please add your own favorite sites in the comments.